Context-Parametric Inversion invert Image : Why Instruction Finetuning May Not Actually Improve Context Reliance

 TLDR

-3. We observe an intriguing phenomenon: context reliance infact decreases with instruction finetuning, despite an initial expected increase.
-This decrease happens, while the performance on standard benchmarks keeps on increasing.
-Rather it starts quite early into the training.
+2. Contrary to the expectation, context reliance infact decreases with instruction finetuning, despite an initial expected increase.
+This decrease happens, while the performance on standard benchmarks keeps on increasing (figure above).

 Is there a Simple Explanation for this?